KeithMadison/detect_mgp_implementation/README.md

 | Precision   | 0.71     | 0.13     |
 | Recall      | 0.89     | 0.16     |
 | F1 Score    | 0.79     | 0.15     |

-Contour demonstrates superior performance across all metrics compared to Hough, achieving significantly higher accuracy (92% vs. 57%), which indicates its reliability for overall classification.
-With a precision of 71%, Contour effectively minimizes false positives, while Hough struggles at just 13%.
-In terms of recall, Contour excels at 89%, identifying the majority of true positives, whereas Hough’s recall of 16% highlights its poor sensitivity to positive cases.
-Combining these metrics, Contour achieves a robust F1 score of 0.79, showcasing its balanced performance, while Hough’s F1 score of 0.15 reflects significant challenges in maintaining this balance.
-Making any conclusions about their respective performance, however, would require further tuning of parameters, and perhaps sensitivity analyses for various parameters.

 ### Formulae:
  - $\text{Accuracy} = \frac{\text{TP} + \text{TN}}{\text{TP} + \text{FP} + \text{TN} + \text{FN}}$